 Why do we ask for an End of Grant Report?

-Your End of Grant Form is important as it enables us to see the impact of your project.
+Your End of Grant Report is important as it enables us to see the impact of your project.
 The success of your project can inspire giving in potential and existing donors and increase the level of support we can offer to local projects.

-Of course our donors also want to be confident that the money they have given is being used as they intended.
-And when they are happy they are more likely to provide more support.
+Of course our donors also want to be confident that the money they have given is being used as they intended… and when they are happy they are more likely to provide more support.

 It may help to remember that behind every Community Foundation grant is an individual, family or panel of local people who have decided to award a grant to your project.

 Returning a completed End of Grant Report and the supporting documentation is one of the key conditions of your grant award and will enable your organisation to be considered for future grants.
 We are hugely grateful for every report which is received fully completed and in a timely manner.

 Your step by step guide to the End of Grant Form:

 This is your opportunity to describe the impact your project has had on your participants.
 What difference has the grant made to the lives of the people you support?
 How do you know?
 Have you had lots of encouraging feedback?
 The text box will expand as much as you need.

 Although we just ask for one case study, it is the personal examples of individuals who have benefited that really bring an end of grant report to life and other quotes or feedback from beneficiaries is much appreciated.

 This is your chance to let us know anything else you wish to about your project.